Gravitational-wave Merger Forecasting: Scenarios for the early detection and localization of compact-binary mergers with ground based observatories: Pre-merger detection of mergers with gravitational waves

 To assess each detector network, we produce a simulated population of $O(10^5)$ BNS mergers, which are uniformly distributed in volume, and isotropic in binary orientation and sky location.
 For simplicity of comparison, we choose a reference binary with component masses $1.4-1.4~\msun$.
 However, as described in Sec.~\ref{sec:scale}, our results can be applied to a more generic population.
 The gravitational waveform is calculated using TaylorF2, a model based on the post-Newtonian approximation to GR~\citep{Sathyaprakash:1991mt,Droz:1999qx,Blanchet:2002av,Faye:2012we} which is suitable for long duration signals where the merger happens at $\gtrsim 500$~Hz.
 Each simulated source is added to Gaussian noise colored with the power spectral density corresponding to each instrument at a particular epoch.

 There is significant uncertainty in the actual noise capability that will be achieved by each instrument over time.
 For the LIGO-Hanford and Livingston detectors, we use the ``Design'', ``A+'', and ``Voyager'' noise curves consistent with~\cite{Aasi:2013wya,aplusnoise,voyagernoise}.
 As done in~\cite{Aasi:2013wya}, we assume LIGO-India will join the network in the mid 2020s using the ``A+'' configuration, and from then on will match the sensitivity of the other LIGO observatories.
 Note, that we use the Virgo design curve in all cases, consistent with the conservative projection from the mid 2020's in~\cite{Aasi:2013wya}.
 For KAGRA, we use its design curve~\citep{kagranoise}.
 Future upgrades to Virgo and KAGRA in the late 2020's may increase their sensitivity during the Voyager era beyond what we consider here.
+A comparison of these noise curves is shown in Fig.~\ref{fig:asd}.

+The advance warning capabilities of the network will depend on the instruments meeting their sensitivity targets at low frequencies.
+For example, if the ``Voyager'' era instruments only match the sensitivity of the ``A+'' instruments below a gravitational-wave frequency of 30 Hz (a sensitivity reduction of $\sim2-2.5\times$ in this band), then the detection and localization capabilities at times earlier than $\sim 60$s before merger will only match those predicted for the ``A+'' era.
+Closer to merger, as more of the signal-to-noise is accumulated from higher frequencies, the results would converge to those we show in the next section, assuming the predicted high frequency sensitivity is obtained.